-Enquire to get Janjaap Ruijssenaars' fees and availabilty for you next event
+Contact us to get Janjaap Ruijssenaars' fees and availability for your next event

 One of our consultants will get back to you soon

 Janjaap Ruijssenaars is an award winning architect who is currently teaching at the Royal Institute of Dutch Architects, the Academy of Architecture Amsterdam and the Academy of Architecture Rotterdam.

 He founded ‘Universe Architecture’ in 2000 which works in the fields of urbanism, architecture, design and research.
 His company became globally successful with a simple yet effective approach for projects: Innovation By Going Back In Time.

 His many projects include ‘The Floating Bed’ which sits on a magnetic field.
 It was awarded Best Invention by TIME Magazine and used in the Hollywood film Arthur.
 Other projects include the ‘Landscape House Building’ which is to be constructed using a large 3d printer.
 It is now the most popular item on dezeen.com.
 TIME magazine commented: “The 3D-Printed House?!
 A Dutch Architect and Mathematician Break the Mold”.